 - Height & Weight: 5'7", 115 Ib

 Catherine Joy “C.J.”
 Perry is an American professional wrestling manager, model, actress, dancer, and singer.
 Although born in Gainesville, Florida, Perry was raised in the former Soviet Union and speaks fluent Russian.
-She is currently signed with the professional wrestling promotion WWE under the ring name Lana, where she manages Rusev.
+She is best known for her time in WWE under the ring name Lana, where she managed Rusev.

 Perry debuted in NXT on the October 23, 2013 episode of NXT, under the ring name “Lana”, scouting Alexander Rusev during his match against C.J.
 Parker.
 On the November 6 episode of NXT, Lana became Rusev’s “social ambassador”, using a Russian accent and developing a character who majored Foreign Affairs and Business and Social Media Marketing in college.